American University Gap Year ProgramAmerican University Gap Year Program

 Five local student leaders will get a hands-on opportunity next summer to make an impact through an eight-week paid internship with a local nonprofit organization.
 In addition, the student leaders from the Twin Cities will join others from across the country at a week-long, all expense paid Student Leadership Summit in Washington, D.C.

 All programs open to students who have completed 10th or 11th grade.
 Explore classes from Africana Studies to Writing to Acting and Screenwriting and so much more.

 Guitar Sessions, Vocal Summit, A Cappella Fesstival, Stage Performance and much more at the Berklee College of Music in Boston, MA.

 Many opportunities for 9-12 graders from 1 to 6 weeks.
-Subjects vary and can be focused in science and research, the humanities, communications, and many other options. bu.edu/summer/highschool or email email@example.com for more information.
+Subjects vary and can be focused in science and research, the humanities, communications, and many other options.
+Email firstname.lastname@example.org for more information.

 For more than 25 years, CCA’s Pre-College Program has been an inspiring opportunity for high school students to study art, architecture, design or creative writing in an art school setting while earning 3 units of college credit.

 Summer Writing Program for college-bound juniors with strong reading & writing skills:

 Summer Quantitative Reasoning Institute: HS sophomores and juniors, use statistical tools and complete a collaborative social schiene project with a faculty mentor.
 Carleton Liberal Arts Experience: July, for college-bound sophomores in the top 25% of class.
 Accepted students receive FREE room, board, tuition and travel costs.
 Carleton Summer Science Institute for college bound sophomores and juniors.